 - How that person is related to the parties you're raising funds for

 - How the money will be transferred to the parties you're raising funds for or be used on their behalf (be specific as possible)

-This will build trust with your donors and help our Trust & Safety team to quickly review your campaign in the future.
+This will build trust with your donors and help our Trust & Safety team to quickly review your fundraiser in the future.

-Have you seen this prompt upon launching your campaign?
+Have you seen this prompt upon launching your fundraiser?

-If you did, please take a few seconds to check if the information listed above is included in your campaign story, to avoid a future hold to your withdrawals.
+If you did, please take a few seconds to check if the information listed above is included in your fundraiser story, to avoid a future hold to your withdrawals.

-For more information on how to remove a hold on your campaign's withdrawals, please visit this link.
+For more information on how to remove a hold on your fundraiser's withdrawals, please visit this link.